SarahSoutoul/in-your-tech-era/README.md

 Welcome to the heart of my mentorship platform 👩‍💻💫

-This is the dashboard I built to support women breaking into tech — a space to track progress, access resources, and stay connected between sessions.

 ## 📝 Project description & main features

+This project is a mentorship platform designed to support women breaking into tech - a space to track progress, access resources, and stay connected between sessions.
+The platform includes the following:
+- A personalised dashboard for each mentee to allow them to track their progress
+- An interactive progress journal
+- A view into their upcoming mentoring sessions

 ## 💖 What this project means to me